 +44 (0)1403 254959

 The drawers contain a variety of items; shoes ranging in age from 1670 to 2000, hats, hat pins, costume jewellery, ethnographic jewellery, chatelaines, purses and handbags.
-A small cabinet displays a selection of buttons whilst a large graphic panel explains how to look after your prized possession.
+A small cabinet displays a selection of buttons whilst a large graphic panel explains how to look after your prized possessions.

 19 New Church Road, Hove BN3 4AB